Home > Blog > Everyday > Is the travel insurance I have with my credit card sufficient?

 All Visa, Mastercard and American Express bank cards provide travel insurance.
 However, the cover included varies depending on the type of card and the bank.

-A basic condition to benefit from it
+A basic condition to benefit of travel insurance with your bank card

 The first condition for your card insurance to cover you during your trip is that you use it to pay for or book your trip.
 For example, you must have used your credit card to pay for your train or plane ticket (or at least a percentage of the amount, a minimum of 10%).
 Free trips are therefore obviously not eligible for insurance.